giddydog/test/sc-address-base-README.md

 The data sources are Address Base and Pointer Data.
 The information contained in these data sources has variances from the Post Office list.

 ### Change History
-This is the first version of the OLCS Address Service ETL script to be published
+This is the first version of the OLCS Address Service ETL script to be published.
+For a detailed change log, see the file named [CHANGELOG.md](./CHANGELOG.md).

 ### Known Issues
 There are no known issues with the OLCS Address Service ETL.